 It is my eternal regret that I was not under the observation of experts in physiology and psychology at that time.
 I clung desperately to life, but never expected to recover.
-Can anyone believe that so hopeless a physical wreck could ever be transformed into a man of astonishing strength and tenacity; able to work thirty-eight years almost without a day's interruption, and find himself still strong and fresh in body and mind?
+Can anyone believe that so hopeless a physical wreck could ever be transformed into a man of astonishing strength and tenacity, able to work thirty-eight years almost without a day's interruption, and find himself still strong and fresh in body and mind?
 Such is my case.
-A powerful desire to live and to continue the work and the assistance of a devoted friend, an athlete, accomplished the wonder.
+A powerful desire to live and to continue the work, and the assistance of a devoted friend and athlete accomplished the wonder.
 My health returned and with it the vigor of mind.

-In attacking the problem again, I almost regretted that the struggle was soon to end.
+In attacking the problem again I almost regretted that the struggle was soon to end.
 I had so much energy to spare.
-When I understood the task, it was not with a resolve such as men often make.
+When I undertook the task it was not with a resolve such as men often make.
 With me it was a sacred vow, a question of life and death.
 I knew that I would perish if I failed.
 Now I felt that the battle was won.
-Back in the deep recesses of the brain was the solution, but I could net yet give it outward expression.
+Back in the deep recesses of the brain was the solution, but I could not yet give it outward expression.
+One afternoon, which is ever present in my recollection, I was enjoying a walk with my friend in the City Park and reciting poetry.
+At that age I knew entire books by heart, word for word.
+One of these was Goethe's "Faust."
+The sun was just setting and reminded me of the glorious passage: